-Singapore's Mount Elizabeth Hospital, where 23-year-old Amanat (NOT her real name) was rushed to this morning, has seen prominent Indians like superstar Rajinikanth and politician Amar Singh knock at its doors for specialised treatment.
+Singapore: Singapore's Mount Elizabeth Hospital, where 23-year-old Amanat (NOT her real name) was rushed to this morning, has seen prominent Indians like superstar Rajinikanth and politician Amar Singh knock at its doors for specialised treatment.

 The hospital is renowned for kidney and heart transplants and receives patients from across the globe because of its state-of-the-art facilities for highly-complicated surgeries.